- Academic Programs

 Cazarez in turn has thrived in the College of Business, earning a scholarship from the Portland chapter of the Society for Information Management and also entry into the prestigious MECOP internship program, in which he’ll do separate six-month stints with a pair of yet-to-be-determined companies.

 “The MECOP internships will hopefully give me a better idea of what direction I’ll go for my career,” he said.
-“BIS is really broad.
+“Business information systems is really broad.
 I’m thinking systems administration or database administration is where I’d like to end up, and MECOP might allow me to test that out first.”